Faizan-glitch-os/smit_dart_inClass_task6/README.md

-creating a program to show table of number using for loop user must enter the number to show its table
+creating a program to show table of number using for loop. user must enter the number to show its table